Cabaret Voltaire : Dada Zurich

 The placard for this event was made the ukrainian painter Marcel Slodki.

 Despite of World War I, the atmosphere in Zurich was very liberal.
-In the same narrow alley, Spiegelgasse 14, where the Cabarat Voltaire played, lived a certain Mister Uljanow aka Lenin.
+In the same narrow alley, where the Cabarat Voltaire played, lived in the Spiegelgasse 14 a certain Mister Uljanow aka Lenin.

 The authorities were much more suspicious about the chaotic dadaists than of the quiet, studied Russians …